milnepe/flood-falcon/README.md

 http://environment.data.gov.uk/flood-monitoring/id/floodAreas?lat=y&long=x&dist=d

-Where:

-y is the lat,

-x is the long

-and d is the distance in km from your location.
+Where: y is the lat, x is the long and d is the distance in km from your location.
 Start with close distances and use larger values if you don't get any results.

-So for Witney the URL is (Note the negative W cordinate): https://environment.data.gov.uk/flood-monitoring/id/floodAreas?lat=51.7859&long=-1.4851&dist=0.5
+So for Witney the URL is (Note the negative W coordinate): https://environment.data.gov.uk/flood-monitoring/id/floodAreas?lat=51.7859&long=-1.4851&dist=0.5

 Paste this into a browser and you will get a list of possible Flood Areas.
 Here's the result for Witney: